csc-training/GenieWebApp.jl/README.md

 Genie.newapp_mvc("WebAppDB")
 ```

 The generator creates file structure, configurations and adds database support.
-We have chosen to use SQLite database.
+We use SQLite database for development, testing, and production.

 ### Running the Application Locally
 We should install [Julia language](https://julialang.org/) from their website and add the julia binary to the path.
 On the project directory, we can open the Julia REPL with `julia` command.
 Then, we can activate the web application with Julia package manager.